-Vermonter's Taking Action Against Cancer (VTAAC) maintains a flexible structure to allow for emerging priorities and sustained collaboration around cancer plan goals.
-Here is a description from the VTAAC website (http://vtaac.org/):
+Vermonters Taking Action Against Cancer (VTAAC) maintains a flexible structure to allow for emerging priorities and sustained collaboration around cancer plan goals.
+Here is a description from the VTAAC website:

 A VTAAC workgroup is a partnership of members formed and tasked with developing strategies for at least one goal from the Vermont State Cancer Plan.
 A workgroup would not exist on its own without VTAAC and is formed by the VTAAC Steering Committee.
-Workgroups may organize taskforces to achieve specific goals/objectives.
+Workgroups may organize task forces to achieve specific goals/objectives.

-A taskforce, on the other hand, is a group of members working on short-term, specific goals from the Vermont Cancer Plan.
-It can be a subgroup of a workgroup or of the Steering Committee.
+A task force, on the other hand, is a group of members working on short-term, specific goals from the Vermont Cancer Plan.
+It can be a subgroup of a workgroup or of the steering committee.

 Lastly, VTAAC has several committees that help to carry out specific short- or long-term functions related to VTAAC infrastructure, advocacy, evaluation, promotion, membership, and resources.
-Always in existence are the Executive and Steering Committees.
-The Steering Committee is a small group of members who represent stakeholders in cancer prevention, treatment and advocacy; comprised of state government, non-profit organizations, academic research, healthcare providers, business and insurance providers, community groups, and cancer survivors.
-Co-Chairs are selected by the Steering Committee and facilitate Steering and Executive Committee meetings and represent VTAAC to media and affiliates.
-The Executive Committee is comprised of the Co-Chairs, past Co-Chair, Comprehensive Cancer Control Coordinator from the Vermont Department of Health, and the VTAAC Coordinator.
+Always in existence are the executive and steering committees.
+The steering committee is a small group of members who represent stakeholders in cancer prevention, treatment, and advocacy comprised of state government, nonprofit organizations, academic research, health care providers, business and insurance providers, community groups, and cancer survivors.
+Co-chairs are selected by the steering committee and facilitate steering and executive committee meetings and represent VTAAC to media and affiliates.
+The executive committee is comprised of the co-chairs, past co-chair, Comprehensive Cancer Control coordinator from the Vermont Department of Health, and the VTAAC coordinator.

-Source: http://vtaac.org/our-partnerships/
+Source: http://vtaac.org/our-partnerships/.